Today was not a fun day working on the Jeep...

 After struggling with it, I decided to call my expert mechanic (little brother).
 I ran it over to the shop, and welded on a large nut.
 I tried this three times, and each time the nut broke.

 Then my bro welded on another bolt, and we tried to pull it that way after heating the nut to cherry red again.
 The bolt broke off.
 So as I was about to give up and just cut the thing off and make a new nut and bracket, we tried one more thing.
 We pushed a bolt through the outer bracket, slipped a large nut over it, and then pushed the nut out of the way.
 We welded the bolt to the snapped bolt.
 Then we slid the nut over to the weld, and welded a tone of material on the metal in between the nut and the broken bolt section.
-Then we heated the nut to cherry red again, I used an open ended wrench on the inner nut we welded into place, and my bro used a ratchet wrench on the bolt end, and it came out!!!!
+Then we heated the nut to cherry red again, I used an open ended wrench on the inner nut we welded into place, and my bro used a ratchet wrench on the bolt end, and

 Then I had to cut the bolt up to get it out: